 These are all the basics as to why people might avoid creatine, but each of the causes has deeper implications.
 Below, I’ll get more in-depth into each cause.

 While creatine really doesn’t have any major side effects, a small number of people sometimes experience bloating when they take creatine.
 There are two types of bloating, stomach bloating, and a general feeling of puffiness in the body.

 If you’re looking for creatine that you won’t want to avoid, check out my article on my favorite creatine.
 I’ve used it for years, and it’s the only one that I use anymore.
-I even added a discount code in there, so be sure to check it out!
+Be sure to check it out!

 Creatine could be the culprit for either of these things.
 Creatine attracts water, so when it’s floating around in your body, it takes a bunch of water with it.
 Whether it’s in your muscles, skin, or stomach, it can be uncomfortable and cause different issues.

 Thankfully, this can almost always be avoided altogether.
 If this is your problem, and you’re looking for a way to solve it, check out my article on how to prevent creatine bloating.
 It’ll do the trick!

 Creatine Isn’t Effective for Everyone